Tomos Williams

-Tomos Williams (born 1 January 1995) is a Welsh rugby union player who plays for Cardiff Rugby as a scrum half.
-He is a Wales international, and played for the Wales sevens team during the 2013–14 IRB Sevens World Series.
+Tomos Geraint Williams (born 1 January 1995) is a Welsh professional rugby union player who plays as a scrum-half for Premiership Rugby club Gloucester and the Wales national team.

 Club career

-Cardiff academy graduate, Tomos Williams, made his senior debut as a replacement against Munster in 2013.
-Williams would make several more appearances as a replacement before his first Cardiff start in a 23-13 win over Ulster.
-Williams breakthrough season came in 2016/17, making 30 appearances over the campaign.
-This include a first Cardiff try against Edinburgh on the opening day of the season, and a first brace in an away defeat to Leinster.
+Williams, a Cardiff academy graduate, made his senior debut as a replacement against Munster in 2013.
+He would make several more appearances as a replacement before his first Cardiff start in a 23–13 win over Ulster.
+His breakthrough season came in 2016–17, making 30 appearances over the campaign.
+This included a first Cardiff try against Edinburgh on the opening day of the season, and a first brace in an away defeat to Leinster.

-Williams scored a crucial try for Cardiff in the Challenge Cup final victory over Gloucester, which was voted the Try of the Season for the 2017/18 campaign.
+Williams scored a try for Cardiff in the Challenge Cup final victory over Gloucester in 2018, which was later voted the Try of the Season.

+On 1 June 2021, Williams signed a contract extension with Cardiff.

+Gloucester

+On 8 January 2024, Williams would leave Cardiff to join English side Gloucester in the Premiership Rugby from the 2024–25 season.
+Following his first season at the club he won the Premiership Rugby Player of the Season award.

+In August 2025, ahead of the 2025–26 season, Williams was given the club captaincy replacing Lewis Ludlow.

 International career

+Wales

 Williams won Welsh caps at U18 level from Coleg y Cymoedd and then made 18 appearances at U20 level over two seasons.
 He made his Wales Sevens debut as a 19-year-old in the Japan leg of the 2013–14 IRB Sevens World Series and went on to play in tournaments on the Gold Coast, in South Africa, and Dubai.

-In May 2017 Williams was named in the Wales senior squad for the first time for the tests against Tonga and Samoa.
-He sat on the bench for the game against Samoa in Apia, but his international bow didn’t come until a year later.
-That was on the summer tour to the USA and Argentina when he scored a vital try in the 22-20 win over South Africa at the RFK Stadium in Washington DC.
+In May 2017, Williams was named in the Wales senior squad for the first time for the tests against Tonga and Samoa.
+He sat on the bench for the game against Samoa in Apia, but his international bow didn't come until a year later on the summer tour to the USA and Argentina when he scored a vital try in the 22–20 win over South Africa at the RFK Stadium in Washington DC.

 He was again on the score sheet when he was selected for his next start in the 2018 autumn triumph over Tonga and he claimed another try on his Six Nations debut as Wales battled back to beat France in Paris on 1 February 2019.
+He was injured during the match and did not make any further appearances during the tournament.

 In September 2019, Williams was selected as part of the Wales squad for the 2019 World Cup.
-Williams replaced Gareth Davies in the first pool game against Georgia and scored his first World Cup try within 20 minutes of his introduction.
+He replaced Gareth Davies in the first pool game against Georgia and scored his first World Cup try within 20 minutes of his introduction.
 Williams appeared in every Wales game from the bench, scoring a further try in the final pool game against Uruguay.